Sourcing & Materials

 Fabric is half of it.
 The other half is construction — and it is where cheap pieces give themselves away.

 We look at seam placement and finish, at how closures are built (snap, hook, invisible), at whether a piece is lined and lined well.
 On straps we check width and adjustability.
 On bodysuits, the gusset.
+On a bag, the stitch at the strap root and the way the edge is sealed.
 Everywhere, the edge finish — the small tell that separates a considered piece from a fast one.

 What's in the range

-• Swimwear — mostly polyamide and elastane, sometimes polyester.
-Standard swim construction, judged on recovery, opacity, and how it holds up to salt, sun and rinsing.
+- The Sea — swimwear in polyamide and elastane, some recycled polyamide, some polyester, lined where it should be.
+Judged on recovery, opacity, and how it holds up to salt, sun and rinsing.

-• Bags — some are genuine leather and suede, where hand and finish carry the piece; others are faux leather or fabric.
-We name which is which and don't blur the line between them.
+- Accessories — bags and totes.
+Italian cow leather and Italian suede, where hand and finish carry the piece; some in polyurethane or fabric, cut for weight and shape.
+We name which is which on every piece and don't blur the line between them.